Tech-Station-Hackathon/Backend/documentation/EVENTS.md

 ### POST `/` (*)

 Allows you to add an event.
-For this the user must be 'manager' and that is validated by the head:
+For this the user must be 'admin' and that is validated by the head:

 ```json
 {